Best Place to See Orangutans in Sumatra: Our Top 6 Spots for Sumatran Jungle Trekking

 4. Tangkahan

 Although not as famous as Bukit Lawang, Tangkahan has been a growing ecotourism destination in North Sumatra for the last 15 years.
-The big draw there are the elephants at the rescue center; however, there’s a lot more to Tangkahan than just elephants.
+The big draw there are the elephants at the rescue centre; however, there’s a lot more to Tangkahan than just elephants.

 Trekking here is a joy.
 Again, wild animals are unpredictable and we can’t guarantee that you’ll see anything at all!
 But if you’re lucky, you’ll see orangutans as well as a bunch of other fascinating creatures – from giant ants and monitor lizards to macaques and hornbills.